 Plan for review and evaluation

 Just like the post mortems your project office conducts on finished projects, the new process should be subjected to similar scrutiny once it’s been in use long enough to have generated usable metrics.
 Determine how long it will take to see real-world performance data from the new process and what time span is reasonable for the process to have been in action from beginning to end.
-Depending on the process and where it resides in the PMO, it may require waiting for an entire project to complete before seeing the kind of comprehensive data the team needs to gauge how well everything is working.
+Depending on the process and where it resides in the Project Team, it may require waiting for an entire project to complete before seeing the kind of comprehensive data the team needs to gauge how well everything is working.

 Hello, new process!

 With the right preparation in place, it’s time to launch the new process.
 Be ready to answer any last-minute questions from stakeholders and note any glitches encountered or opportunities for additional improvements.
-You can address these during the scheduled review and work with the team to continue boosting the PMO’s performance potential.
+You can address these during the scheduled review and work with the team to continue boosting the Project Team’s performance potential.